 Your health information will be kept for the minimum period as is legally required for administrative purposes.
 If your information is no longer needed after this time, it will be destroyed in a secure manner.

 How can you access and correct your personal information at our practice?

-Under Australian Privacy Legislation, you have the right to access your information.
+Under Australian Privacy Legislation, you have the right to request access to, and correction of, your personal information.
 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing and this will be given to your treating doctor for authorisation to release your records, our practice will respond within a reasonable time please allow a minimum of four (4) working days.
 There are some circumstances, such as for legal reasons, where access to your medical information may be denied, but if this is the case you will be advised of the reason for the refusal.

 There may be charges involved in providing copies of all or part of your records.
 Information may not be available immediately, please allow a minimum of four (4) working days for an access time to be arranged or information to be collated and copied.
 Transfer of Medical Records occurs an administration fee of $44.00 Health Summaries are provided free of charge.

 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for to do so or unless we are required or authorised by law to only deal with identified individuals.

 Under Privacy legislation, you can choose to remain anonymous if it is lawful and practicable to do so.
 In a medical context it could be dangerous for you to remain anonymous and it is not possible to claim Medicare or health insurance rebates without giving some identification.

 How can you lodge a privacy-related complaint and how will the complaint be handled at our practice:

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.
 We will then attempt to resolve it in accordance with our resolution procedure.